Rajput women threaten 'jauhar' if BJP fails to withdraw Rupala from LS fray; Karni Sena leader held | Politics

 The five women had threatened to commit ''jauhar'' outside the state BJP headquarters ''Kamalam'' in Gandhinagar in the evening, according to Kshatriya community leaders, prompting the police to step up security.

-Shree Rashtriya Karni Sena president Makrana was also detained before he could meet the women to persuade them against taking any extreme steps.
+Makrana was detained before he could meet the women to persuade them against taking any extreme steps.

 ''He (Makrana) was released in the evening.
 The women, who were prevented from leaving the house as heavy police force was deployed at the spot, later went back home,'' said ACP (M division) AB Valand.